Menu Icon

 While it may not be definite that there can be a permanent cure for anxiety, it is important to keep in mind that many options for treatment and support are available.
 Having a conversation about how anxiety has played a role in your life and what you do to cope with it helps you understand yourself better and helps you be a better version of yourself in personal relationships and at the workplace.

-Remember that as feeling anxious is a part of being human, there can be chances of falling into different cycles of feeling anxiety as you encounter different situations and challenges in life.
+Remember that, as feeling anxious is a part of being human, there can be chances of falling into different cycles of feeling anxious as you encounter different situations and challenges in life.
 However, with the right support and guidance, you can learn to live and cope with anxiety better.

 Yes